ansible/community-docs/execution_environments/building_and_testing_ee_tutorial.rst

 Run ``ansible-navigator``, type ``:images`` in the TUI and choose ``postgresql_ee`` to view detailed information about the image.

 See the :ref:`Running your EE in command line<run_firt_ee>` section to learn how to test the EE you have just created.

-For more information about Ansible Builder, see its :ref:`official documentation <https://ansible-builder.readthedocs.io/en/stable/>`_.

 .. _run_first_ee: